Kathleen Rockwell: Film

 In 1943, Columbia Pictures released a motion picture dramatized biography loosely based on her life called Klondike Kate, which starred Ann Savage.

 Cultural influence

 In 1935, British bandleader Billy Cotton recorded a single titled "Klondyke Kate".

 Ernie Pyle has a chapter about Klondike Kate (whom he calls Kate Rothrock) in his book Home Country.

 She's the main inspiration for the Disney character Glittering Goldie, long-time love interest of Scrooge McDuck.

+Since 1971, "Klondike Kate" has been a vaudeville performer appearing at the St. Paul Winter Carnival.
+Inspired by the historic Klondike Kate, each year's Klondike Kate is chosen through a contest.